Migration to Flutter Guide

 Creating a visually appealing app is the key to user engagement.

 React Native uses native components, which can make achieving a consistent design across platforms more challenging.
-With the right libraries and tools, developers can still create high-quality UIs, but it’s a more challenging process than Flutter.
-A benefit of React Native is that it makes it easier for Android apps written in React Native to feel like Android apps and iOS apps like iOS apps.
+With the right libraries and tools, developers can still create high-quality UIs, but it may require additional effort compared to Flutter.

 Web capabilities